j-angnoe/code-walkthrough-compiler/src/index.md

 ## Room for improvement
-- Codeblock filename and options aren't rendered properly by Github Flavoured Markdown this should be changed.
+- Codeblock filename and options aren't rendered properly by Github Flavoured Markdown [GFM Fix](./fixing-github-flavoured-markdown.md) this should be changed.
 Maybe something like
 - Include images / usable assets